 Ida raised an eyebrow.
 “That’s a bit presumptuous,” she teased.

 Louise giggled despite the people they could not see that watched them with interest.
 She grabbed Ida’s arm and led her away.
-As soon as she shut the door behind them, Ida pressed herself against Louise.
+As soon as Louise shut the door behind them, Ida pressed herself against Louise.
 She did not fight and embraced her willingly.
-Even with her egregious get up, she felt the love there.
+Even with her egregious get-up, she felt the love there.

 “How I’ve missed you, dear,” she muttered.

 “Your father will move heaven and hell to bring you back to New York.
 You and I both know this.
-Why would you come here?”
+So why would you come here?”

 Ida shook her head.
 “After Daddy sent you away, he arranged a marriage for me.
 Me!
 An arranged marriage,” Ida shook her head.
 “The very thought.”